-About the LGBTIQ+ Taskforce
+About the LGBTIQA+ Taskforce

-About the LGBTIQ+ Justice Working Group
+About the LGBTIQA+ Justice Working Group

 - provide subject matter advice to the taskforce and the relevant government departments on matters of government policy, programs and services